Cancel anytime

 Leadership and Structure

-Enrique Lores is the current President and CEO of HP Inc. The organizational structure includes distinct business units for Personal Systems and Printing, with supporting functions like finance, marketing, and operations.
+Enrique Lores is the President and CEO of HP Inc. The company is structured with separate business units focusing on Personal Systems and Printing.

 Top Products and Market Share